justinmajetich/0x03-unity-ui/README.md

-# 0x02.
-Unity - Scripting
+# 0x03.
+Unity - UI
-A basic roll-a-ball maze game to introduce scripting in Unity.
+A basic roll-a-ball maze game to introduce UI creation in Unity.